abanskota/t81_577_data_science/weekly_materials/week1/docs/an-introduction-to-aws.md

 - `Storage Optimized`: designed for low latency workloads that require sequential read and write access on large amount of datasets on local storage such as transactional database

 #### Launch your own EC2 instance

 -----

 `T2.micro` is a `free-tier` eligible EC2 instance, which provides free 750 hours of Linux and Windows each month for one year for new AWS customers.
 The instance serves the learning objective of this course.
 If you plan to undertake your final project in AWS environment, then you might need to choose a suitable one in the future that meets the compute and memory requirements of the project.
 We will get back to this once you finalize your project topic.

-Follow the following general steps for launching an EC2 instance from AWS Management Console.
-It may take a few minutes to initialize the instance.

-- Log into your AWS account
-- Launch an Amazon EC2 instance in the EC2 dashboard
-- Configure the instance features with the following general guidelines
-    * Choose Amazon Linux 2 AMI (free-tier eligible)
-    * Choose the t2.micro (free-tier eligible) for instance type
-    * you have the option to configure your virtual firewall
-- Review your instance configuration and choose "Launch"
-- Add Storage
-- Select "Create a new key pair" and assign a name to log in to the instance The key pair file (.pem) will download automatically - save this in a safe place.
-- Choose "Launch Instances" to complete the set up.

-You can find step by step instructions to create a window instance [here](https://towardsdatascience.com/aws-ec2-for-beginners-56df2e820d7f)and linux instance [here](https://medium.com/@GalarnykMichael/aws-ec2-part-1-creating-ec2-instance-9d7f8368f78a)
+You can find step by step instructions to create a window instance [here](https://towardsdatascience.com/aws-ec2-for-beginners-56df2e820d7f) and linux instance [here](https://medium.com/@GalarnykMichael/aws-ec2-part-1-creating-ec2-instance-9d7f8368f78a)

 ####  Connect to your instance